 Upon the notification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of the AAC community, occurring on campus or the adjacent neighborhood, the AAC will diligently and swiftly evaluate it in order to verify the content and source.
-Upon confirmation of the emergency, the AAC will notify the campus community by way of email and text message.
-Security personnel have the ability to lock down the AAC building when deemed necessary.
+Upon confirmation of the emergency, the AAC will notify the campus community via email and text message.
+Security personnel can lock down the AAC building when deemed necessary.
 In addition, all activated emergency alarms are electronically monitored off-site by licensed security companies, who are authorized on our behalf to notify the appropriate safety agency or agencies.